-Bruno Mathis is bringing his substantial 13 years’ experience in the mobile payment market to bear for the benefit of Evina’s clients.
-Almost all of his working life has been dedicated to the eradication of pain points by taking the time to better understand customer needs and then communicate them to product innovation.
-Following impressive tenures at Netsize and Hipay, Evina is now excited to introduce our valued clients to our new Head of Product.
+Bruno Mathis is bringing his substantial 13 years’ experience in the mobile payment market for the benefit of Evina’s clients.
+The majority of his career has been dedicated to eradicating pain points by taking the time to better understand customer needs and then translating these requests into product innovation.
+Following impressive tenures at Netsize and Hipay, Evina is excited to introduce our new Head of Product to our valued clients.

-First of all, Evina just launched its new product Eyewitness.
+To start off, Evina has just launched its new product Eyewitness.
 Could you tell us more?

 Evina’s Eyewitness is the first solution in the world able to record data-enriched videos of what users actually see and do on the payment page.
-It saves time and money in complaints management and helps all players to maintain trustful and transparent relationships.
+It saves time and money in complaint management and helps all players maintain trustful and transparent relationships.

 Eyewitness will soon emerge as one of the key assets available to digital content providers, mobile network operators and aggregators in the fight against fraud.

-It is able to fully support these firms during service compliancy and end user complaints by recording the end user flow from advertising banner to payment confirmation page.
+Eyewitness fully supports these firms across compliance issues and end user complaints by recording the end user flow from the advertising banner to payment confirmation page.

-No possible modifications or fake data can be inserted meaning transparency is the key word.
-This will help merchants and operators build partnerships characterised by trust.
+No possible modifications or fake data can be inserted, meaning transparency is front and center.
+This will help merchants and operators build trustworthy partnerships.

 The second positive aspect of the new product is its proactive nature.
 Eyewitness will be the first independent observer of all new fraud cases.

-By detecting them as soon as possible, Eyewitness will be the natural extension of the flagship Evina cybersecurity solution: DCBprotect.
+By detecting them as soon as possible, Eyewitness is the natural extension of the flagship Evina cybersecurity solution: DCBprotect.

 After spending many years working in the mobile payment (Netsize and Hipay) market including within the DCB, wallet, bank card, and wireless payment sectors, what are your insights regarding the use of mobile methods and DCB?

-When it comes to DCB, merchants of digital value-added services use this payment technology because it is simple, fast and the association with established carriers adds that necessary credibility important to end users.
+When it comes to DCB, merchants of digital value-added services use this payment technology because it is simple, fast and the association with established carriers adds that necessary credibility valued by the end user.

-You have been working on the payment component of mobile with big worldwide manufacturers such as Nokia.
+You’ve been working on the mobile payment component with big worldwide manufacturers such as Nokia.
 What are the different approaches in terms of payment flows?

-Evina customers will benefit from the fact that I have extensive experience working on the app store of such a leading player.
+Evina’s customers will benefit from the fact that I have extensive experience working on a leading player’s app store.
 In both the US and India, the content and payment component were different for each country but there was the common credit card payment element which was soon overtaken by mobile wallets and the DCB payment platform with all of the advantages it offers over traditional forms of payment.
 The challenge was to design the best payment flow for each country’s specific economic conditions.
-For example, India has a large unbanked population that makes prepaid cards and mobile money solutions especially popular.
+For example, India has a large unbanked population that makes prepaid cards and mobile money solutions particularly popular.
 In the US, credit cards predominate, as one would expect.

 Was fraud an issue at the product level?

 Fraud is inevitable, especially in the gaming industry.
 Unfortunately, the first instinct is to change payment flows and make them more complex in an effort to beat fraudsters.
-This is a knee-jerk reaction that simply serves to reduce conversion rates.
+This is a knee-jerk reaction that simply reduces conversion rates.

 With a credible and upfront anti-fraud provider like Evina, you get to keep the frictionless payment functionality while securing transactions in the most effective way.
 Moreover, the content will be delivered to the right person which enhances your chances of keeping customers in the long run.
-The flexibility and the smoothness of flow are very important in the consumer journey.
-Today, cybersecurity is a key element when it comes to optimizing the end-user experience.
+The flexibility and smoothness of the flow are very important for the consumer journey.
+Today, cybersecurity is a key element when it comes to optimizing the end user experience.